7thLucas/full-app-6a2da-0ac3f-4711/_doc/product-overview.md

 7. **Licensing System** — Enables companies to pay for the right to embed or deploy the ISI engine in their own products.

-8. **Owner Backend** — The operator manages: client accounts, issued API keys, license tiers, usage metrics, subscription status, and payment history.
+8. **Owner Backend** — The operator manages: client accounts, issued API keys, license tiers, usage metrics, subscription status, payment history, and saved advisor conversations.
+The operator keeps 100% of all revenue — the platform takes no commission or cut.

 9. **Client Onboarding Portal** — Self-service or assisted signup flow for enterprise clients.
 Captures API keys for Gemini, Claude, and ChatGPT; provisions governance configuration.